Readability Formulas

 Tip #4:

-The purpose of writing is to communicate an idea, fact, or story to the reader, NOT to showcase the writer’s vocabulary or stylistic prowess.
-When writers focus on self-expression to the detriment of clarity, the writing becomes complex, or what Gunning calls “Fog.”
-Clear writing must prioritize the reader’s understanding over the writer’s desire to impress.
+The purpose of writing is to convey an idea, fact, or story to the reader, NOT to showcase the writer’s vocabulary or stylistic prowess.
+When writers focus on self-expression at the cost of clarity, the writing becomes complex, or what Gunning calls “Fog.”
+Clear writing must rank the reader’s understanding over the writer’s desire to impress.

 If you wish to get facts and ideas across…shift the focus of attention from yourself to the readers.
 Such a shift encourages short sentences, the kind normally used in face-to-face conversation. — Robert Gunning